KennyZhang12138/tedu_note/README.md

-The is a Simple website notebook.
+The is a django based website notebook.

 You can register, login, logout, addnote.